dvakatsiienko/dvakatsiienko/templates/TEMPLATE.md

 ## 🙌🏼 Hi there
 I am a passionate Frontend engineer who cares about cutting-edge tech and smart solutions.
-I am a big fan of React, Next.js, and TypeScript, and I am always looking for new ways to improve my skills.
+I am a big fan of **React**, **Next.js**, and **TypeScript**, and I am always looking for new ways to improve my skills.
 My goal is to write high-quality code and deliver top-notch web apps from the future.

 I follow conferences like [React Conf](https://conf.react.dev/), [React Miami](https://www.reactmiami.com/), and [Vercel Ship](https://vercel.com/ship) among others.